korbinian90/ROMEO/README.md

 ### Setting the Template Echo
 In certain cases, the phase of the first echo/time-point looks differently than the rest of the acquisition, which can occur due to flow compensation of only the first echo or not having reached the steady state in fMRI.
 This might cause template unwrapping to fail, as the first echo is chosen as the template by default.
 With the optional argument `--template 2`, this can be changed to the second (or any other) echo/time-point.

+### Phase Offsets
+If the multi-echo data contains **large phase offsets** (phase at echo time zero), default template unwrapping might fail.
+Setting the `individual-unwrapping` flag is a solution, as it performs spatial unwrapping for each echo instead.
+The computed B0 map is not corrected for remaining phase offsets.

+For proper handling, the phase offsest can be removed using `MCPC-3D-S` with the option `phase-offset-correction`.
+This works for monopolar and bipolar data, already combined or uncombined channels.
+However, this requires "linear phase evolution".
+If the phase is already "corrupted" by other coil combination algorithms, it might not be possible to estimate and remove the phase offsets.

 ## Help on arguments:
 ```